-- Red Bull Holden Racing Team
+- Red Bull Ampol Racing

-After Whincup clinched the 2017 title in dramatic circumstances, Triple Eight introduced the ZB Commodore it developed in '18.
+After Whincup clinched the 2017 title in dramatic circumstances, Triple Eight introduced the ZB Commodore it developed in 2018.

-It won both races on debut in Adelaide and while van Gisbergen fell just short of a second championship Triple Eight reclaimed the teams' title it relinquished to DJR Team Penske in 2017.
+It won both races on debut in Adelaide and while van Gisbergen fell just short of a second championship, Triple Eight reclaimed the teams' title it relinquished to DJR Team Penske in 2017.

 It had to settle for second in both the drivers’ and teams’ championships in 2019, though a dominant end to the season fuelled the fire for a big 2020.

 Van Gisbergen broke through for his maiden Bathurst win to clinch third in the standings, one place ahead of Whincup.

 In 2021, van Gisbergen won 14 races and scored another title, with Whincup second in his final season as a full-time driver.

 Last year, van Gisbergen went to another level and won a record 21 races, with rookie Broc Feeney also winning in Adelaide.